 At Vernango Valley Golf Course in Venango, Pennsylvania, close to where Cervone grew up, the club didn’t have a topographic map.
 Cervone has used the drone numerous times to quickly and easily get the information he needs.
 “Recently, we needed to address are some drainage issues around a particular green complex.
 I can go out and shoot this green complex and get the contour information I need.
 I will know where I can hit my low points and how we need to reshape the area to create the fall.
 It’s so much easier to work out where I want my first inlet, where the next swale should go.
 It makes the process more efficient.”

-The club also has a stockpile of material to use for shaping work.
-Cervone says: “With the drone I can actually fly over that stockpile and create the topo and quickly do a volumetric calculation based on the aerial.
+The club also has a stockpile of materials to use for shaping work.
+Cervone says: “With the drone, I can actually fly over that stockpile and create the topo and quickly do a volumetric calculation based on the aerial.
 I’ll then know exactly how much we have to work with.”

 If the enthusiasm with which ‘early adopter’ golf architects have for drones is anything to go by, it seems that the technology is here to stay.